SchriderLab/introNets/README.md

 ### msmodified

-The msmodified binary is provided by https://github.com/sriramlab/ArchIE.git.
-The scripts in this repo expected it to be located in the folder at ```msmodified/ms```.
-It can built locally if the pre-built binary throws errors.
+msmodified is again included as a submodule with https://github.com/sriramlab/ArchIE.git.
+It can built locally according to the instructions in the folder ArchIE/msmodified if the pre-built binary throws errors.

 ## Tutorial